Pain is real. So is hope.

 I grew up in a conservative Muslim Somali family.
 But they hadn’t always been like that.
 Previously, Somali people were freer, and women had more rights, although now, looking back, it is hard to imagine.
 When I was young, my family were more permissive and less judgemental.
 Everything changed suddenly.
 Women were told to cover their bodies from head to toe, and everybody had to go to the madrasa.
 Even our names were changed from Aar to Ahmed, and from Absame to Mohamed.
 Suddenly we took on another culture, learned another language, and another set of rules.
 Some people began to claim they had Arabic heritage.
 Somalis used to be a joyful people, who enjoyed dancing, music, parties, theatres and cinemas: but now all these activities have been designated haram and shameful.

-I grew up in a town with six siblings.
+I grew up in a town.
 My mother married at a very young age.
+I had six siblings.
 My dad was very much older, already divorced with children.
 He was not particularly religious and neither was she, at first, but suddenly everything changed.
 After my younger brother was born she started to wear the hijab and threw away all our music.
-She said, and I quote, ‘I return to the God’.
+She said, and I quote, ‘I return to God’.
 Although I asked myself constantly where she had been before this ‘return’, I kind of understood her.

 When I was five years old, I was sent to the madrasa.
 One of the new rules was that children must go to the madrasa before they started school, so that we had finished the Koran before we started school.
 I did not complain; I was five so everything was cool by me.
 I memorised the Koran – the whole Koran – although I did not know what it meant.
 I also learned how to read and write in Arabic.
 It is a bit strange to know how to write and read, and to memorise a whole book, when you don’t know what it means, but it certainly makes our parents very proud.
 Once you finish memorising the Koran, a big party is held.
 The family purchase gifts for the teachers, sacrifice a sheep in thanks to God, and make a lot of coffee and popcorn.
 Everybody praises you, and for a day you are very popular.
 Neighbours and most of your relatives will come by to congratulate you.